EEEManchester/MallARD_Pixhwak/README.md

 * usb cables
 * Thrusters, speed controllers and batterys for testing

-## 1. flash pihhawk 4 with custom firmware - Autopilot_MALLARD
+## 1. flash pixhawk 4 with custom firmware - Autopilot_MALLARD
 ArduPilot MALLARD (AP-M) is a customised ArduPilot firmware for MALLARD.
 It is built based on the current stable ArduSub release (ArduSub-4.0.3).

 AP-M provides a *Custom* frame configuration adapted to the thruster allocation used on MALLARD.
 This frame configuration allows higher level motion command input such as *move_forward*, *turn_left*, etc. AP-M also provides two new frame configurations, i.e. *Joystick PWM Control* and *ROS PWM Control*, which enables sending a PWM signal directly to each individual motor by pushing a joystick or publishing a ROS topic, respectively.
 The *ROS PWM Control* frame assumes thruster allocation is dealt with within ROS.